ClusterHQ/flocker/docs/labs/flockercontainers.rst

 Before you install Flocker in containers, all authentication must be completed.
 This means that you will have generated the cluster certificate and key, the  node certificates and keys, and the API certificates and keys.

-In the below example commands, certificates are assumed to live in ``/etc/flocker`` but other environments may choose to create containers that hold certificates and configuration and share amongst the Flocker service containers.
+In the example commands below, certificates are assumed to live in :file:`/etc/flocker` but other environments may choose to create containers that hold certificates and configuration and share amongst the Flocker service containers.
 The latter is not documented.

 For more information on generating certificates, please see  :ref:`authentication`.